A. J. Dillon: Personal life

-Dillon is of African-American and Jewish heritage.
+Dillon is African-American and Jewish.
 His grandfather, Thom Gatewood, was an All-American college football player at the University of Notre Dame and the captain of the 1972 team as well as a member of the College Football Hall of Fame.

-Dillon has co-hosted the "Toonen to Dillon" podcast with Will Toonen since December 2021.
+Dillon has co-hosted the "Toonen to Dillon" podcast with Will Toonen from December 2021 to April 2022.
 He married Toonen's sister Gabrielle on June 25, 2022.

 Dillon is an avid promoter of Door County, Wisconsin, having first visited there after he started playing in Green Bay.
 In November 2021 he was given the key to Door County by Destination Door County, being the only person to receive the honor.
-Dillon married his wife, Gabrielle, on June 26, 2022, in Door County.
+Dillon married his wife, Gabrielle, on June 25, 2022, in Door County.
+On May 2, 2023, his wife gave birth to their first child, who shares the same birthday as Dillon.